 “Welcome to our ool.
 Notice there is no “P” in it?
 Let us keep it that way” -Funny Pool Sign

 May it be a condo in BGC or Alabang, virtually all condominiums nowadays come equipped with various amenities to keep their residents entertained and relaxed during the downtimes for which they spend in the condo.
-Of course, these amenities come with a certain allure and appeal that may be the deciding factor for many potential buyers to finally get a unit.
+Of course, these facilities come with a certain allure and appeal that may be the deciding factor for many potential buyers to get a unit finally.

 As it is, the usage of the condominium pool requires your good manners for every single one to get along.